ULNA ANATOMY

 • Fits into the olecranon fossa of the humerus

-• Allows extension of the forearm during movement
+• Allows extension of your forearm during movement

 Coronoid Process